 Today, you will head to the Dutch capital to wander the atmospheric lanes and canals and visit one of the world's greatest art galleries, the Rijksmuseum.
 Here you will enjoy works such as The Night Watch and Isaac and Rebecca by Rembrandt and Vermeer's The Milkmaid and Woman Reading a Letter.
 You will then pay a fascinating visit to the Rembrandt House Museum, based in the house in which the artist lived for 20 years.

-Leaving Delft in the morning, you'll visit Antwerp by coach before an afternoon transfer to Brussels.
-There you'll board the Eurostar to return to London.
+2023 departures: Leaving Delft in the morning, you'll visit Rotterdam by coach before boarding Eurostar to return to London.

 Hampshire Delft Centre Hotel

 Modern, four-star city centre hotel with lounge bar and waterside terrace